Grizzelbee/ioBroker.mielecloudservice/README.md

 * [General Documentation](https://www.miele.com/developer/swagger-ui/index.html)
 * [Preconditions to perform an action on a device](https://www.miele.com/developer/swagger-ui/put_additional_info.html)

-There are some datapoints available in 2 kinds.
+There are some data points available in 2 kinds.
 As a human-readable text and as a number.
-These numeric datafields belonging to a text field have the same name, but a "_raw" appended.
+These numeric data fields belonging to a text field have the same name, but a "_raw" appended.
 Those fields which have a general meaning are listed below.
 The fields which aren't listed vary in their meaning from device to device and are not documented by Miele.
 If you need to refer in scripts to these fields, always use the _raw values.